-When Dele Giwa, a co-founder and Editor-in-Chief of the defunct Newswatch Magazine, was killed on Sunday, October 19, 1986, exactly 33 years ago today, through a parcel bomb in his 25, Talabi Street, off Adeniyi Jones Avenue, Ikeja, Lagos residence, it was a mystery to the nation, especially since the delivery personnel of that parcel was and have not been detected.
+When Dele Giwa, a co-founder and Editor-in-Chief of the defunct Newswatch Magazine, was killed on Sunday, October 19, 1986, exactly 33 years ago today, through a parcel bomb in his 25, Talabi Street, off Adeniyi Jones Avenue, Ikeja, Lagos residence, it was a mystery to the nation, especially since the delivery personnel of that parcel was and has not been detected.
 Giwa’s death remains an enigma!

 It was articulately plotted with a very clear mission of terminating him completely.
 It was a brutal technology method of assassination and a plan well executed.
 It was a bomb sent in the form of a letter.
 A kind of death that was unprecedented in the nation’s history.